jhh/sf/ansible/README.md

 # Configuring Development Workstations

 These instructions are used for our student loaner development laptops.
 We install [Ubuntu 16.04 LTS](http://www.ubuntu.com/desktop) and configure using [Ansible](http://docs.ansible.com/).
+This [file](roles/workstation/vars/main.yml) gives a good idea of what we currently install.

 ## Installation